 So how cool is it when you can go back and make a subtitle an H3 and gain 5% in your SEO score?
 We’re talking simple changes here, but simple changes that make a real, measurable impact.

 In addition to forcing the user to make changes, SEOPressor adds a couple subtle touches of it’s own – things like bolding, italicizing, or underlining one of your keywords.
 These are minor changes of course, but they can have an impact.
 You can also setup the plugin to add alternate tags to your post images automatically, which can be quite helpful in some situations.
+Another thing you can do is signup with YEAH!
+Local they will show you the results that you are looking for with an SEO company.

 My Results With SEOPressor